-Samantha Mendes Longo is a partner at Wald, Antunes, Vita, Longo e Blattner Advogados, a director at the Brazilian Insolvency Institute (Ibajud) and a member of the Reconciliation Management Committee of the National Justice Council (CNJ), where she also takes part in the work group created by CNJ to modernize and increase the effectiveness of the role of the Judiciary in corporate recovery and bankruptcy processes.
+Samantha Mendes Longo is a consultant at Wald, Antunes, Vita e Blattner Advogados, a director at the Brazilian Insolvency Institute (Ibajud) and a member of the Reconciliation Management Committee of the National Justice Council (CNJ), where she also takes part in the work group created by CNJ to modernize and increase the effectiveness of the role of the Judiciary in corporate recovery and bankruptcy processes.

 She earned her law degree from the Federal University of Rio de Janeiro (UFRJ), has participated in the Negotiation and Leadership Program of Harvard University and has an LLM in Business Law from Ibmec RJ.